-If the sample member reportedly had a third party payer, then the respondent was also asked how much the sample member paid out-of-pocket for his or her last prescription.
-The responses, in PMEDOP31, PMEDOP41, PMEDOP53, were not edited, and no attempt was made to reconcile the responses with more detailed information collected about out-of-pocket payments for specific prescription medications purchased.
+2009, these variables were named PMEDOP31, PMEDOP42, and PMEDOP53, and were asked only if the sample member had a third party payer.
+The responses, in PMEDPP31, PMEDPP42, PMEDPP53, were not edited, and no attempt was made to reconcile the responses with more detailed information collected about out-of-pocket payments for specific prescription medications purchased.
 Nonetheless, in the past for sample members whose number of prescriptions reported by both the household and the pharmacy matched, half of these cases had exactly the same out-of-pocket payments for the last prescription filled; for the remaining cases, the average discrepancy is low.